cran/whitechapelR/README.md

 # paths = take_a_step(paths,roads,list(c(50,31),c(30,13)))
 ```

-Taking a carriage can only be over roads and is never blocked by policemen so it is a simple wrapper for taking two steps.
-Note, technically the carriage cannot move back to the space from which it originated, but that's not accounted for in v0.2
+Taking a carriage can only be over roads and is never blocked by policemen so it is a simple wrapper for taking two steps with the added functionality of following the rule where Jack cannot end his movement on the space where he began it.

 ```r
 # paths = take_a_carriage(paths)